There are lots of ways you can get involved on Exmoor

 Here are some of our Partner Organisations that have opportunities for volunteering

-Cowbridge Sawmill situated in the village of Timberscombe contains a forge, workshop and museum providing an interesting attraction for Exmoor.
+Situated in the village of Timberscombe this mill contains a forge, workshop and museum providing an interesting attraction for Exmoor.
 Volunteers can join in any area of the sawmill that interests them.
 For more information, please contact Owen Rush on email@example.com

-Lyn & Exmoor Museum are on the lookout for volunteers to man the front desk and welcoming visitors to the museum.
+Situated in Lynton, this museum is looking for volunteers to get involved in helping man the front desk and welcoming visitors to the museum.
 Please phone Phil Taylor on 01598 752308 for more details.

-Dartmoor National Park offer a great range of volunteering opportunities too.
+Our nearest National Park Dartmoor offers a great range of volunteering opportunities too.
 Click here for more information.